mansurhamidov14/sheet-orm/README.md

   <img src="https://github.com/user-attachments/assets/c51c3a01-8a26-4f47-9046-83404509eb95" height="100px">
 </p>

-# Sheetmap
+# SheetORM

-**Sheetmap** is a PHP library that maps spreadsheet data (Excel, CSV, etc.) into PHP objects using PHP 8 attributes, doc annotations and flexible programmatic mappings.
+**SheetORM** is a PHP library that maps spreadsheet data (Excel, CSV, etc.) into PHP objects using PHP 8 attributes, doc annotations and flexible programmatic mappings.
 It aims to make converting tabular data into typed PHP models easy, testable and extensible.

 ---